Vietnam.vn - Nền tảng quảng bá Việt Nam

 Opinion polls show Mr Kilicdaroglu with a slight lead.
 However, if neither candidate wins more than 50% of the vote, there will be a runoff election on 28 May.

-The election comes three months after an earthquake in southeastern Türkiye killed more than 50,000 people.
-Many in the affected provinces have expressed anger at the government’s slow response, but there is no evidence that the incident affected voters’ decisions.
+The election comes three months after an earthquake in southeastern Turkey killed more than 50,000 people.
+Many in the affected provinces have expressed anger at the government ’s slow response, but there is no evidence that the incident may have influenced voters’ decisions.

 Polling stations will open at 8 a.m. and close at 5 p.m. local time.
 Under Turkish election law, it is forbidden to publicize the progress of the vote count until 9 p.m.